Tuesday 11 August, 11am-12noon (BST)

 - Determining what the behavioural and cultural change approaches to take to minimise your organisation’s security ‘pains’ and the damage they can wreak are.

 - Exploring how – whatever your plan – you ensure you take employees, the board and other stakeholders with you.

 Martin Smith MBE (info), Chairman & Founder, The SASIG

 Chris Leonard (info), European IT Security and Global IT Compliance, KraftHeinz

 Simon Mair (info), Head of Information Security and Data Privacy, Brewin Dolphin

 Tarquin Folliss OBE (info), Vice Chairman, Reliance acsn

 Glen Hymers (info), Global CISO & Head of Data Protection, Save the Children International

-Martin Leggett, Head of Strategy and Behavioural Change, The Security Company
+Martin Leggett (info), Head of Strategy and Behavioural Change, The Security Company